Dual Box Embeddings for the Description Logic EL++: Method

-and then normalize the axioms using a standard procedure (e.g., \citealp{baader2005pushing}).
+and then normalize the axioms using the standard procedure in \cite{baader2005pushing,baader2005Pushinga}.
+This results in a normalized ontology in which all axioms are in one of the normal forms described below.
+Crucially, this procedure is semantics-preserving: every model of the normalized ontology is also a model of the original ontology~\citep{baader2005pushing}.
+For more details on normalization, see Appendix B\@.
 We introduce separate loss functions for axioms in each normal form, which intuitively ensure that the learned embeddings adhere to the semantics of $\ont$.
 Finally, we minimize the sum of all loss terms $\loss(\mathcal O)$ via mini-batch gradient descent.

 Our loss functions are based on the distance-based loss formulation in~\citep{kulmanov2019embeddings,peng2022description} and aim to minimize the element-wise distance between the embeddings of related concepts.
 Given two arbitrary boxes $A$ and $B$, this element-wise distance is computed as